ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 // it might not even be thrown by the date library, but some second level dependency...
 ```

-The problem with this kind of exceptions is that a lot of times they are completely implicit and invisible to the final user of the code.
+A lot of times they are completely implicit and invisible to the application developer.
 The path the exception has taken back is also completely implicit, did the error generate in some deeply nested function?
 It has bulldozed its way to your code and if unhandled will promptly crash your application.

 **How do I know which function can throw? do I have to try...catch every single line of code I have not written myself?**

 # Some exceptions are real exceptions

-So if exceptions are so disruptive to the flow of a program, why do we use them?
+If exceptions are so disruptive to the flow of a program, why do we use them?

-So let's go back in history a bit, in the earlier days of computing, programs were not as brittle as they are nowadays, that is because exceptions were reserved for kernel panic calls.
+We need to go back history a bit, in the earlier days of computing, programs were not as brittle as they are nowadays, that is because exceptions were reserved for kernel panic calls.
 If your program succesfully executed its task it would end with a 0 integer and anything else meant a unsuccessful execution.
 Besides C, this is still visible in shell scripts, where if a command fails with a non-zero exit code, it means it has not succesfully completed.

-Why did we start using exceptions?
-Well, seems like somebody looked at them and went something like "that's a neat trick!
+Inspired by this kernel exceptions the developer community thought: "that's a neat trick!
 I can just throw an exception here and catch it somewhere above my stack!
 It even unwinds the call stack for me!".
-Other than that there is no good reason to use them in our user code.
+Other words: short-term convenience.

-But if we adopt the philosphy of "exceptions are meant for true panic calls" we can adopt a far better coding styling, one that would bring back the stability of the software of the 70s.
+But if we adopt the philosphy of "exceptions are meant for true panic calls" we can adopt a far better coding styling, one that would bring back the stability of the software of the previous decades.

 # Error carrying monads